spine/spine.site/app/views/docs/example_contacts.md

 That sets up some variables we're going to use, such as the `Contact` model and jQuery.

-The main section of our application is going to hav
+The main section of our application is going to have two main 'views', a show view and an edit view.
+This will translate into two controller's `Show` and `Edit` respectively.
+We want to make sure only one of these controller is shown at any one time, so we're going to use a [Stack](<%= docs_path("stack") %>) to manage them.

-Our `ContactsMain`
+So let's go ahead and implement the `Show` controller, appending the following to `app/controllers/contacts_main.coffee`:

     class Show extends Spine.Controller
       # Set the HTML class